chan00012/transaction_matcher/README.md

 This project requires Maven with version at least 3.0 and JDK 8 to be built.
 Run the following command:

     $mvn clean install
+if you want to build with skipping the test, run the follwing command:

+    $mvn -Dmaven.test.skip=true clean install this project is also equipped with code coverage.
+To execute the code coverage run the following command:

+      $mvn clean verify -Pjacoco

+code coverage reports can be found at:

+    /target/site/jacoco-it/index.html

 ## Run Instructions
 Once the project has been built successfully, it will generate a jar file which you can run by the following command: